padloc/site/content/privacy.md

 topics can be very hard to grasp for non-technical users, we do our best to describe the most important principles in simple words.

+## Who We Are

+Padlock is maintained and run by **MaKleSoft**, a German company located at Meisenstr.
+5, 91522 Ansbach, Bavaria.
+MaKleSoft and all of it's employees are bound by EU privacy laws and regulations like the **General Data Protection Regulation (GDPR)**.

 ## Information We Collect And How We Use It

 While we treat all your data with the same high standard of security,